PlatformOfTrust/docs/raml2markdown/slate/index.md

 **Dates**: we use a subset of ISO-8601 - [RFC 3339](https://www.ietf.org/rfc/rfc3339.txt).
 Example <code>2008-09-15T15:53:00+05:00</code>

-**Core Ontology**: The Platform Of Trust core ontology can be found as a JSON-LD ontology file under [ontologies/pot.jsonld](https://github.com/PlatformOfTrust/standards/blob/master/ontologies/pot.jsonld).
+**Core Ontology**: The Platform Of Trust core ontology can be found as a JSON-LD ontology from [https://standards.oftrust.net/v1/](https://standards.oftrust.net/v1/).

 Each identity type has their own context which describes the attributes the identity has.
 The context file name gives a notion